xonq/mycotools/mycotools/USAGE.md

 ### dbFiles.py
 Inputs a MycoDB `.db` file (by default uses the master database), then pulls the selected file types or prints their PATHs.

 Let's say you want protein data from organisms in one family.
-First, you should abstract a database of organisms you want:
+First, you should extract a database of organisms you want:
 ```
 mkdir pullFiles && cd pullFiles
-abstractDB.py -c family -t Atheliaceae > atheliaceae.db
+extractDB.py -r family -l Atheliaceae > atheliaceae.db
 ```

 Then, run `dbFiles.py` to copy the protein fastas into the current directory (call `-h` to see all options):